More than 30 years after their split, Rick Rubin and the Beastie Boys (almost) open up

 A: I haven’t.

-Q: So in the book, the way that Adam describes it is — and I'm going to read you the whole thing here — you were going to make a movie and you make a quick comment about splits, saying the Beastie Boys would get 10 percent and him and Russell [Simmons, who co-ran Def Jam Recordings with you], would get 90.
+Q: So in the book, the way that Adam describes it is — and I'm going to read you the whole thing here — you were going to make a movie and you make a quick comment about splits, saying the Beastie Boys would get 10 percent and he and Russell [Simmons, who co-ran Def Jam Recordings with you] would get 90.

 A: I don’t remember any of that . . .
 I don’t remember a time when I talked about business.
 So it’s odd, but that doesn’t mean it didn’t happen.
 I would say, it sounds out of character.
 But the other side is I can’t imagine Adam just making that up.

-Q: And the final piece, which seems to really have just been the reason that the break occurred, is that at a certain point they held out on making a second album and stopped getting paid royalties on "License to Ill," which sold millions.
+Q: And the final piece, which seems to really have just been the reason that the break occurred, is that at a certain point they held out on making a second album and stopped getting paid royalties on "Licensed to Ill," which sold millions.
 So he is angry at you and Russell and feels like you guys cut them off.

 A: I didn’t know Adam’s perception of it, but I will tell you from the inside of what was actually going on.
 The Beastie Boys said that they were leaving Def Jam.
 When they said they were leaving Def Jam, Def Jam had an exclusive relationship with Columbia Records, which is part of CBS.
 So the artists were signed to us and we were signed to CBS.
 But in our being signed to CBS, we were guaranteed to deliver whatever act that we signed.
 That was our obligation to them.
 So when the Beastie Boys announced that they’re leaving Def Jam and started shopping a deal, which they did, CBS cut off all royalties — not only going to the Beastie Boys — they cut off all royalties, going to Def Jam and all of our artists.